Yalantis/FastEasyMapping/README.md

 By specifying `nil` as a `keyPath` for the category `Website`'s representation is treated as a `Category` at the same time.
 In this way it is easy to bind objects that are passed by PKs (which is quite common for network).

 ### Weak relationship
-In example above we have one issue: what if our database doesn't contain `Category` with `PK = 4`?
+In the example above there is an issue: what if our database doesn't contain `Category` with `PK = 4`?
 By default `FEMDeserializer` creates new objects during deserialization lazily.
-In our case it leads to insertion of `Category` instance without any data except `identifier`.
-In order to prevent such inconsistencies we can set `FEMRelationship.weak` to YES:
+In our case this leads to insertion of `Category` instance without any data except `identifier`.
+In order to prevent such inconsistencies we can set `FEMRelationship.weak` to `YES`:

 ```objective-c
 @implementation Website (Mapping)